Access to Information and Privacy

 Privacy Gap Assessment

-During fiscal year 2015-2016, a Privacy Gap Assessment of all personal information holdings within the Agency was initiated.
-Once the Assessment is completed, it will assist in determining gaps with regards to non-compliance and will assist in establishing a national approach to streamlining the work that is being done nationally.
+The Agency is presently reviewing its Privacy Gap Assessment of all personal information holdings within the Agency which was completed in 2016-2017.
+The Assessment will assist in determining gaps with regards to non-compliance and will assist in establishing a national approach to streamlining the work that is being done nationally.
 Results of the Assessment will determine the necessity for privacy impact assessments and personal information banks in accordance with federal government policies and directives.